Memristor: Silicon dioxide memristor

-However, hysteretic conductance in silicon was associated to memristive effects only in 2009.
+Hysteretic conductance in silicon (not silicon dioxide) was associated with memristive effects in 2009.

-More recently, beginning in 2012, Tony Kenyon, Adnan Mehonic and their group clearly demonstrated that the resistive switching in silicon oxide thin films is due to the formation of oxygen vacancy filaments in defect-engineered silicon dioxide, having probed directly the movement of oxygen under electrical bias, and imaged the resultant conductive filaments using conductive atomic force microscopy.
+More recently, beginning in 2012, Tony Kenyon, Adnan Mehonic and their group clearly demonstrated that the resistive switching in silicon oxide thin films is due to the formation of oxygen vacancy filaments in defect-engineered silicon dioxide, having probed the movement of oxygen under electrical bias directly, and imaged the resultant conductive filaments using conductive atomic force microscopy.

 Polymeric memristor

 In 2004, Krieger and Spitzer described dynamic doping of polymer and inorganic dielectric-like materials that improved the switching characteristics and retention required to create functioning nonvolatile memory cells.
 They used a passive layer between electrode and active thin films, which enhanced the extraction of ions from the electrode.
 It is possible to use fast-ion conductor as this passive layer, which allows a significant reduction of the ionic extraction field.

 In July 2008, Erokhin and Fontana claimed to have developed a polymeric memristor before the more recently announced titanium dioxide memristor.

 In 2010, Alibart, Gamrat, Vuillaume et al. introduced a new hybrid organic/nanoparticle device (the NOMFET : Nanoparticle Organic Memory Field Effect Transistor), which behaves as a memristor and which exhibits the main behavior of a biological spiking synapse.
 This device, also called a synapstor (synapse transistor), was used to demonstrate a neuro-inspired circuit (associative memory showing a pavlovian learning).

-In 2012, Crupi, Pradhan and Tozer described a proof of concept design to create neural synaptic memory circuits using organic ion-based memristors.
+In 2012, Crupi, Pradhan and Tozer described a proof-of-concept design to create neural synaptic memory circuits using organic ion-based memristors.
 The synapse circuit demonstrated long-term potentiation for learning as well as inactivity based forgetting.
 Using a grid of circuits, a pattern of light was stored and later recalled.
 This mimics the behavior of the V1 neurons in the primary visual cortex that act as spatiotemporal filters that process visual signals such as edges and moving lines.

-In 2012, Erokhin and co-authors have demonstrated a stochastic three-dimensional matrix with capabilities for learning and adapting based on polymeric memristor.
+In 2012, Erokhin and co-authors demonstrated a stochastic three-dimensional matrix with capabilities for learning and adapting based on a polymeric memristor.